exasol/advanced-analytics-framework/doc/design.md

 ### Returning JSON Result
 `dsn~returning-json-result~1`

-The Event Loop returns its result in json format.
+The Query Loop returns its result in json format.

 Covers: